microsoft/RD-Agent/docs/scens/model_copilot_general.rst

           pip install rdagent

-- ⚙️ Environment Configuration
-    - Place the `.env` file in the same directory as the `.env.example` file.
-        - The `.env.example` file contains the environment variables required for users using the OpenAI API (Please note that `.env.example` is an example file. `.env` is the one that will be finally used.)

 - 🚀 Run the Application
     - Prepare relevant files (in pdf format) by uploading papers to the directory below and copy the path as report_file_path.